Can You, Or Should You, Borrow?

 It is important to determine if your income will cover these costs, so that you can avoid falling behind with your repayments.

-There are a number of other costs associated with property purchase that need to be taken into account.
+There are also a number of one-off or infrequent costs associated with property purchase that need to be taken into account.

 - Loan application fees.